BeyondQuality/beyondquality/research/public_speaking.md

 @PerJonasHermansson: Think of it as entertainment with added value: knowledge.

 @KariKakkonen: Ask questions, ask for interaction during and after the talk.

+@basdijkstra: I like to involve the crowd a little bit, maybe asking some questions to specific individuals, but maybe not everybody is comfortable doing that.

 ### 4. Admit what you don't know